northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.rst

 **How can I use Discovery with my class?**

 There are several ways you can use Discovery in your classroom.
-You class can use Discovery for accessing specific software packages and working environments, as well as learn how to utilize high performance computing (HPC) resources for large and complex data processing, such as machine learning; AI and molecular simulations; and more.
+You class can use Discovery for accessing specific software packages and working environments, as well as learning how to utilize high performance computing (HPC) resources for large and complex data processing, such as machine learning; AI and molecular simulations; and more.

 **How do I get my class access to Discovery?**